kizzx2/tigerbeetle-benchmarks/README.md

 TigerBeetle is about 1 - 2 order of magnitudes slower than Redis / Postgres except for when batching 1000 transactions each batch, where it starts to catch up.

+There is some speed up [as suggested](https://github.com/kizzx2/tigerbeetle-benchmarks/issues/1) by running in parallel, but for the most part one would colloquially say that TigerBeetle is still drastically slower.
+Perhaps there are some highly specialized test case where this can differ which is not covered here.

 ## Methodology

 The first 2 scenarios are based on the [samples code from the tigerbeetle-go](https://github.com/tigerbeetle/tigerbeetle-go/tree/main/samples) client library.